 The Truth About Three Under Three

-There is a 13 month split and then a 19 month split between my three children.
+There is a 13-month split and then a 19-month split between my three children.
+So at one point in time, I had three under three.

 The Best Friend

-If you are pregnant with your third, or adopting a little one, or have twins along the way, there are many many pieces of advice the general public likes to offer (actually this goes for 1,2 or 12 kids and on all parenting topics).
-I personally only tuned in when someone would mention that we were in the same club, the 3U3 club.
-The most common thing that was mentioned was how hard it was, but in the near future it would be absolutely wonderful because they have two best friends.
+If you are pregnant with your third, or adopting a little one, or have twins along the way, there are many many pieces of advice the general public likes to offer (actually this goes for 1,2, or 12 kids and on all parenting topics).
+I personally only tuned in when someone would mention that we were in the same club, the three under three club.
+The most common thing that was mentioned was how hard it was.
+But in the near future, it would be absolutely wonderful because they have two best friends.
 I would completely agree with that statement.

 Guilt